open-xchange/appsuite-middleware/documentation/administration/s3_client_configuration.md

 ## How to configure s3 clients

 The new clients are configured via the new namespace `com.openexchange.filestore.s3client.[clientID]`.
-A complete configuration could look like thise:
+A complete configuration could look like this:

 ```